On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: On the Particular Choice of the Riemannian Metric

+which follows from Lemma \ref{lemma: common eigenvalue equality}, and (\ref{eq: tr(Gamma_R) < tr(Gamma_LE) }).
 We see that the Riemannian mean induced by the Affine Invariant metric captures better the desired signal subspace in comparison to the Riemannian mean induced by the Log Euclidean metric and the Euclidean mean (according to (\ref{eq: subspace R > subspace E})), entailing an advantage in SbSp methods, for example.